A little goes a long way

 The M. Graham set does come with larger tubes, which seems nice when you’re comparing the two in your shopping cart.
 Keep in mind that a little goes a very long way when it comes to the Daniel Smith paints.
 I would buy the M. Graham set over the Daniel Smith set if I was looking for liquid watercolors in a tube, specifically because I don’t know as much about blending, and the extra paint would be valuable to me in that situation.

-- Product Name Essentials Watercolor Set
+- Product Name Watercolor Tubes

 - Product Brand Daniel Smith